usds/website-redesign/_project_summaries/10_next_generation_gps.md

 The Defense Digital Service is working alongside DoD contractors to automate configuration, testing, integration and deployment, while also introducing DevOps methods.
-The next iteration of GPS will provide dramatic improvements to location accuracy and signal acquisition to continue supporting capabilities for billions of people across the globe.
+The next iteration of GPS will provide dramatic improvements to location accuracy and signal acquisition to continue supporting billions of users across the globe.